Triiodide

-In chemistry, triiodide usually refers to the triiodide ion, I_{3}^{−}.
+In chemistry, triiodide usually refers to the triiodide ion, I3-.
 This anion, one of the polyhalogen ions, is composed of three iodine atoms.
 It is formed by combining aqueous solutions of iodide salts and iodine.
-Some salts of the anion have been isolated, including thallium(I) triiodide (Tl^{+}[I_{3}]^{−}) and ammonium triiodide ([NH_{4}]^{+}[I_{3}]^{−}).
+Some salts of the anion have been isolated, including thallium(I) triiodide (Tl+[I3]-) and ammonium triiodide ([NH4]+[I3]-).
 Triiodide is observed to be a red colour in solution.